somedatapacket/docs.humio.com/content/using-humio/views.md

 They can be searched, they have their own dashboards, users, queries, etc.
 But unlike [repositories]({{< ref "repositories.md" >}}), a view contains no data of its own.
 Instead views read data from one or more other repositories.
-In that sense you can think of a view like the views concept from a SQL databases.
+In that sense Humio views are very much like the views you might know from SQL databases.

 A view is defined as a set of connections to repositories and associated queries that filter or modify the data as it is read.